-To support the post-graduate students, the University of Witwatersrand is offering SAJHR top-up bursary for the academic year 2022.
+To support the post-graduate students, the University of Witwatersrand is offering SAJHR top-up bursary for the upcoming academic year.
 This bursary is provided to those students who wish to pursue LLM degree, dealing with human rights, justice-related or constitutional issues in any field.

 Students can receive this bursary to study at any public University in South Africa.

 Since this is a top-up kind of bursary, only the study-related fees are covered which is valued at R30 000.
 It is a one-time payment that is made to help needy students in covering the cost of study.

 Other additional expenses are required to be borne by the students on their own.